scobit/BigData/general.md

 4. Reduce Phase (Reducers): Aggregates key/value pairs based on user-defined code
 OutputFormat: Determines how the results are written to the output directory

-Functional programming:
-avoids state mutasle data
+Functional programming avoids state mutasle data.

 Functional Programming: A programming paradigm that treats computation as the evaluation of mathematical functions.
 Imperative Programming: A programming paradigm that describes computation in terms of statements that change program state.